COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Quiescent galaxy fractions

-where the $p_i(z_j)$ is the redshift probability of the $i$-th galaxy at the redshift of the host group detection ($z_j$); \item we did this computation for galaxies in both group and field regions and normalized counts by the volumes ($V_{(1)}$ and $V_{(0)}$, respectively), in the redshift slices the cylinder crosses; \item the final density within groups is the density in the group region minus the density in the field region.
+where the $p_i(z_j)$ is the redshift probability of the $i$-th galaxy at the redshift of the host group detection ($z_j$). \item We did this computation for galaxies in both group and field regions and normalized counts by the volumes ($V_{(1)}$ and $V_{(0)}$, respectively), in all redshift slices crossed by the cylinder; \item The final galaxy density within a group is the density in that group region minus the density in the field region at that redshift.
 Given that the subscripts (1) and (0) refer to galaxies and volumes in the group and field regions, respectively, the final density of quiescent (red) galaxies (equivalent for the star-forming, or blue) in the $j$-th group is given by

-\item finally, the quiescent galaxy fraction is defined as the background-subtracted density of quiescent galaxies over the total density.
+\item Finally, the quiescent galaxy fraction is defined as the background-subtracted density of quiescent galaxies (Eq. \ref{bgsred}) over the total density.
 Galaxies and respective volumes located in the cylinder redshift slices, outside the cylinder volume, and along the line of sight of it, are rejected and not included in the calculation to avoid contamination.
 Thus, the final expression for the cylinder quiescent galaxy fraction, $f'_{\text{q}, j}$, is given by

 \end{enumerate}